Subaru Service Program

 Please note that IRCS is always operated in combination with AO188 optics regardless of using AO188.

-Both NGS and LGS modes are available for IRCS+AO188 operation.
-However, the availability of LGS operation can be limited by scheduling of open-use normal programs.
+In S19B, only NGS modes is available for IRCS+AO188 operation.
 Please note that spectroscopic programs MUST have suitable NGS, or TTGS candidates, since spectroscopy without AO188 is NOT available under any circumstance.
 Any spectroscopic programs without guide stars for AO188 will NOT be considered to be feasible.

 For non-sidereal targets, only imaging (1)without AO188, or (2)with NGS mode, is available.
 Non-sideral targets should be bright enough (R < 16.5) for the latter case of NGS mode.